 Data Center Technician Salary

 A sizeable majority of Data Center Technicians in the United States are men.
 In this role, average pay is around $21.96 per hour.
 While the company and tenure impact pay for this group, location is the most influential factor.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Most Data Center Technicians report high levels of job satisfaction.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Data Center Technician